Meditation: Breathing

 Meditative breathing is not the same as our normal daily breathing, it is entirely different.
 However, a small daily habit can have a real impact and does not have to take long.

-In mediation, getting into state quickly can become something that we do subconsciously, thus having a positive effect inside and outside of the session.
+In mediation, getting into a state quickly can become something that we do subconsciously, thus having a positive effect inside and outside the session.

-Here is my technique that I use.
+Here is a simple technique.
 Do not be fooled by the simplicity of it.
-Contrary to popular belief, long drawn out exercises hinder our development.
+Contrary to popular belief, long-drawn-out exercises hinder our development.
 The whole point is to practice what works and reap the benefits quickly.

-Read through the instructions below in their entirety before attempting the exercise and just go with it.
+Read through the instructions a couple of times before attempting the exercise, then just go with it.
 If you feel the need to change something, do as you will.
 That’s the beauty of walking your own journey.

 When ready…